IanMitc/JavaDemo/src/com/thevarungupta/Day13/readme.txt

 2. if supported run the getCurrentPosition() method
 3. if successfull it returns coordinates
 4. display or can use cordinate to find user location

+# Web Storage
+Web storage can be use to save data at client side this is consider to be better then cookies because unlike cookies the storage is far larger at least (5 MB) and the information is store before local storage we store the data in cookies we can have local storage as er domain

+Type of web storage
+1. local storage - data with no expire data
+2. session storage - data for one session (data will lost when browser tab is closed)

+// store data
+localstorage.setItem(key, value)
+localstorage.key = 'value'

+// retrive the data
+localstorage.getItem(key)
+localstorage.key

+// remove
+localstorage.clear()
+localstorage.removeItem(key)